ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis-dsp/mdk6.md

 Repeat the steps above to [run](#run) on `Corstone-300 FVP`.

 If the `Corstone-300 FVP` is not available in the pulldown, you will need to manually configure in `launch.json`.
+Note the `cdbEntry` line in the below.
 ```json
     "configurations": [
         {